By Dema Mamon, M.Sc.Pl, BES and John Nicholson, M.Sc., P.Eng.

 In Canada, getting approval to construct an oil pipeline has become increasingly difficult.
 Despite the fact that new, advanced software has led to more sophisticated caesar piping, in Canada every oil pipeline incident that involves a leak and subsequent clean-up is widely covered in the media, providing fuel for pipeline opponents that call an end to the construction of new pipelines.

 Abacus Data Inc., an Ottawa-based research firm, has been tracking public opinion on the construction of new pipeline capacity and has found some interesting trends.
 Since 2014, polling has shown that the negative view of building new oil pipelines has remained steady at 21 to 22% range.
 However, there was a drop in the positive attitude amongst Canadians toward building new pipelines – from 58% in 2014 to 44% in 2017.
-Over that three year span, a good proportion of Canadians who once viewed building new pipeline capacity with a positive attitude have shifted to a neutral view.
-The neutral view on oil pipelines have grown from 20% in 2014 to 36% in 2017.
+Over that three year span, a good proportion of Canadians who once viewed building new pipeline capacity with a positive attitude have shifted to a neutral view, which will have a pipe heater around the majority of them to reduce heating.
+The neutral view on oil pipelines has grown from 20% in 2014 to 36% in 2017.

 There can be many theories to explain the three year shift in public opinion on new oil pipelines.
 One plausible theory is that oil spills from pipelines typically make headline news, thus leaving an impression in the minds of Canadians the perhaps pipelines are not as safe as the industry states.
 Oil leaks from pipelines damage the environment, are costly to clean-up, and fuel public opinion that pipelines are not safe.
 To prevent future spillages and oil theft, the use of something like bunded fuel tanks would be a good place to start, especially since they are environmentally friendly.
 Anything worth saving the planet and preventing damage is worth doing for sure.